Exercise & The Cycle: Syncing Physical Performance with Hormonal Shifts

-The Athletic Pivot: A 1,600-Word Clinical Blueprint
+The Athletic Pivot: A comprehensive Clinical Blueprint

 1. Introduction: The Fallacy of Constant Performance

 Traditional fitness paradigms assume the body is the same every day.
 For the female athlete, this is biologically false.
 Throughout the 28-to-35-day cycle, your body experiences significant shifts in **Aerobic Capacity, Strength, and Thermoregulation**.
-Understanding the "Phase Transitions" allows you to prioritize recovery when the body is metabolically taxed and capitalize on strength when estrogen is at its peak.
+Understanding the"Phase Transitions" allows you to prioritize recovery when the body is metabolically taxed and capitalize on strength when estrogen is at its peak.
 Stop guessing and start calculating.
 Use our professional [Menstrual Health Calculator] below to get your exact numbers in seconds.

 2. The Follicular Power-Up: Estrogen and Strength